-In addition to the doctor of medicine degree, the Wake Forest School of Medicine offers, through the Graduate School, programs leading to the master of science and doctor of philosophy degrees in biomedical sciences.
+The Wake Forest School of Medicine offers the doctor of medicine degree as well as the master of medical science (MMS) through the Physician Assistant Program.
 The School of Medicine and the Schools of Business offer a joint MD/MBA program.

-The Graduate School confers the master of arts, master of arts in education, master of arts in liberal studies, master of fine arts, and master of science degrees in the arts and sciences and the doctor of philosophy degree in biology, chemistry, and physics.
-The Graduate School also offers an MD/ PhD program jointly with the School of Medicine and a PhD/MBA program jointly with the Schools of Business.
-In addition, the Graduate School offers a MDiv/MA in counseling or bioethics jointly with the School of Divinity; and a JD/MA in bioethics or religion jointly with the School of Law.
+The Graduate School confers the master of arts, master of arts in education, master of arts in liberal studies, master of fine arts, and master of science degrees in the arts and sciences and the doctor of philosophy degree.
+The Graduate School also offers an MD/PhD program jointly with the School of Medicine and a PhD/MBA program jointly with the Schools of Business.
+In addition, the Graduate School offers a MDiv/ MA in counseling or bioethics jointly with the School of Divinity; and a JD/MA in bioethics or religion jointly with the School of Law.